Tiildus/AudioKontroller/WALKTHROUGH.md

 - `keys` — a human-readable key combo string like `"ctrl+grave"` (for `sendKeys`)
 - `args` — raw ydotool command arguments as an alternative to `keys` (for advanced users)

-**`Config`** is the top-level container holding the device model name, knob dead-zone threshold, log file path, and the lists of knob and button configs.
+**`Config`** is the top-level container holding the device variant enum, knob dead-zone threshold, volume gamma curve exponent, log file path, and the lists of knob and button configs.

 ### Loading and Parsing